DJthetechguy/osticket-prereqs/README.md

 </p>
 <p>
-Navigate to the Mircosoft Azure portal and sign in using your Microsoft account.
+Open the Microsoft Azure Portal by entering https://portal.azure.com in your web browser.
+This is the main website used to sign in and manage Azure cloud services.
 </p>
 <br />